Rakaneth/rldev-tut-2025/README.md

 The map data will be an array whose items are members of this enumeration.
 This allows the map data to be lightweight.
 Anything else associated with tiles - like sprites and terrain properties - can be dealt with using switch statements at the sites where they are needed.

+### 2025-07-23

+I am going to stick with what I know for the map, using the system I detailed above.
+I will also use Odin's parametric polymorphism (generics) features to make the grid structure generic, so I have the option to use it for other things like LOS and explored tiles.

+I have begun refactoring things to separate files as well.

+Basic map drawing is in.
+Still haven't decided if I want to support scrolling maps yet.